|SEBI RE-CATEGORIZES AND RATIONALIZES MUTUAL FUNDS|

 |Others Schemes||2||Index/ETFs and Fund of Funds (Overseas and Domestic)|

 Ø Market Capitalization Norms: Until now each fund had its own definition of large, mid and small cap stocks.
-Therefore, even in a large-cap category the weighted average market capitalization of mutual funds ranged from Rs.
-29 thousand crore to Rs.
+Therefore, even in a large-cap category, the weighted average market capitalization of mutual funds ranged from Rs.
+29 thousand crores to Rs.
 1.9 lakh crore.
 Therefore, to ensure uniformity in respect of the investment universe for equity schemes, SEBI defined market capitalization norms for the listed companies.
 For its implementation and compliance, it asked MFs to adopt the list of stocks, to be prepared by AMFI and updated every six months.
 The defined market capitalization categorization is as follows:

 v Small Cap: 251st company onwards in terms of full market capitalization

 Ø Actions: The above circulars entailed that the MF houses undertake the following actions: